Christendom Challenged Links

 What a day may bring a day may take away. - Thomas Fuller

 One noteworthy and illustrative incident happened to an evangelist friend of mine.
-He was invited to dinner by a wealthy Christian doctor, whose wealth was swollen by his making about a quarter of a million dollars a year from his exorbitant surgical fees and his real estate and stock market investments.
+When visiting a mojor metropolitan area to make a presentation, he was invited to dinner by a wealthy Christian doctor, whose wealth was swollen by his making about a quarter of a million dollars a year from his exorbitant surgical fees and his real estate and stock market investments.
 Upon arriving at no less than an imposing mansion, he was ushered into the parlor where sat not one but TWO Steinway concert grand pianos.
 Knowing that the doctor had a new Cadillac and a Beamer for his wife and noting the surrounding opulence and the TWO grand pianos, my friend remarked that the doctor seemed to be doing quite well for himself.
 Thereupon the doctor remarked, "The Lord has blessed me greatly."
 What are we to say about such egregious hypocrisy that so many live with?

 At some point I asked her if she was still a Christian and still believed in the "second coming", and got an enthusiastic positive response.
 When I pointed out the checkered past of Christendom, the splintering of the apostles, the oppression of Papal Rome and the great Protestation, the 2000 years of waiting, and the multifarious denominations and sects and squabbling factions within, some of the egregious disagreements over dogma, etc., her response was that was all due to other Christians not having a personal relationship with the lord.